SrijanSriv211/Studybyte/README.md

 Start by cloning the repository with `git clone https://github.com/Light-Lens/Studybyte`.

 ## Why To Use Studybyte?
+That's a pretty good question though!

+Studybyte is optimized to list you Study related content on it's search results, meaning if you search something like "How to make a Cake" then Studybyte will not give you any results, instead it will redirect to the error page saying "We didn't find any match for your search term(s)".
+And all the links that will get listed your result page will be only coming from trusted sources, so you don't need to worry about anything.

-That's a pretty good question, well as Studybyte is only optimized to find Study materials from trusted sources.
-You can find your desired content really quickly and you don't have to do 3-4 Google searches to find the perfect solution.
-Now obviously I can't compete with Google because it's a really huge company and i'm an individual creator, but i think that this search engine can help a lot of people.
-And Studybyte has the potential to achive success.
+I don't know whether others have experienced this or not but some times i need to perform almost 3-4 Google searches to find the solution i'm actually looking for.
+Now obviously Google is a really big and fast search engine, but as we know even Google is not perfect.
+But i think at this case Studybyte is in lead, i know i can't compete with Google because it's a really huge company and i'm an individual creator, but i think that this search engine can help people a lot more than Google.

+### What about Features?
+There are not so many features implemented yet, but we are currently working on it.
+- Studybyte is optimized to only provide Study material on it's search results.
+- Search Tags

+and a bit more.

+### What are Search Tags?
+Well Search Tags is nothing much, it's just some keywords, if at the start of your Query you use Search Tags then you can perform a search to Google, YouTube or etc.

+Currently implemented Search Tags are:
+- Search to Google using `g?`
+- Search to YouTube using `yt?`

+in the future more will be added.

 ## Requirments
 You need to install the following on your machine.